How will the trial work?

 Are there any possible disadvantages of taking part?

-We do not anticipate any disadvantages to you from UCL and the Ipsos MORI team accessing your smart meter data for the purposes of evaluating the trial.
+We don’t anticipate any disadvantages of UCL and the Ipsos MORI team accessing your smart meter data for the purposes of evaluating the trial.

 Will my data ever be sold or used for commercial purposes?

-No, the data accessed by UCL and the Ipsos MORI team will never be sold to third parties and will only be used for the purposes described here.
+No, the data accessed by UCL and the Ipsos MORI team will never be sold to third parties.
+It will only be used for the purposes described here.

 What will happen to the results of the evaluation?